johnkazer/hyperapp-xstate-demo/README.md

 The master branch just uses Hyperapp, whilst the xstate branch modifies the app to use XState state machines.

-Note that unlike most Hyperapp implementations, this app uses Pug to render HTML.
+Note that unlike most Hyperapp implementations, this app uses Pug to render HTML (and also a temporarily local version of pug-vdom to support textNodes in Hyperapp).

 ## Why?